turbot/steampipe-plugin-aws/docs/tables/aws_s3_bucket.md

 ```

-### List of Bucket policy statements that grant external access
+### List bucket policy statements that grant external access for each bucket
 ```sql
 select
   title,